sayansaha911/Craft-Demo-PaloAlto/README.md

 3. A homebrewed simple CI/CD shell script which can:

         a.
-Compile small changes in the Go code located at PaloAlto-Craft-Demo/PaloAlto-Demo-App/app-code http-sample.go
+Compile small changes in the Go code located at Demo-Terraform-Project/Demo-App/app-code/http-sample.go

         b.
 Build a docker image based on these changes